Engee documentation

 peak_power = 293.18 Вт

-Setting the parameters of the transmitter system objects
+Setting the parameters of the system objects of the transmitter

-Let's create system objects that define the transmitter part of the simulation: antenna motion model, antenna geometry, transmitter and radiator.
+Let's create system objects that define the transmitting part of the simulation: the antenna motion model, antenna geometry, transmitter and radiator.

 In [ ]: